CASTLES TO CROMWELL

 The matter was eventually resolved by the courts.
 The first decision of the courts on June 19th 1535 gave the reversion of the whole property, in default of heirs, to the survivor of the two cousins, i.e. Christopher Turberville and Gwenllian Lougher.
 It ordered all original deeds to be held in a locked box in Neath Abbey.

-Eleven years later, the Abbey, having been twice dissolved and with Gwenllian now widowed, a final award was made on 20th June 1546 as follows:
+Eleven years later, a final award was made on 20th June 1546 as follows:

 To Christopher Turberville: – The manors of Penlline, North Cornelly, Newcastle, Kenfig, Ogmore with manor of Llangan and Court-y-Gwilliam.